CallRail’s Real Time Messaging Integration with Slack

 Some would say it’s a messaging platform, since so many other apps are building on top of Slack.
 Considering its astounding success in the market, it makes sense that developers would want to build integrations.
 Slack is seeing widespread adoption among small businesses, medium business, and enterprises worldwide.
 It might surprise many of our readers that the company was recently valued at $2.8 billion.

 I recently wrote about the rise of business messaging apps like Slack and HipChat for a Street Fight Magazine article, where I dive into their appeal for small businesses and what to expect from some of the tech giants also going after this market.
-You can read that article here.

 Why Businesses Use Slack